tategakibunko/inga/README.md

 ## Combine your own source

-`Gate` class has it's own default stream, but implementing `combine` action, you can extend it with your own source.
+`ActionStateStream` has it's own default stream, but implementing `combine` action, you can extend it with your own source.

 ```javascript
 var Rx = require("rx");